ATR-Lab/dev-guidelines/README.md

 ### Version Control

-The following rules must be followed:
+We use [Git](https://git-scm.com/) as our version control system [(VCS)](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control) and [GitHub](https://github.com/ATR-Lab) as our open-source Git hosting service.
+Below are some quick rules to follow when working with a version control system, specifically Git:

-1. Make sure the build succeeds before committing ...Rationale: Broken code should not be committed
+1. Make sure the build succeeds before committing.
+**Rationale**: Broken code should not be committed.

-2. Create feature branches
+2. Create feature branches.
-...Rationale: Changes to a branch don’t affect other developers on the team.
+**Rationale**: Changes to a branch don’t affect other developers on the team.
 This is a good thing because a feature under development can create instability.

-3. Pull down the latest changes before beginning to code ...Rationale: Keep you local version up to date.
-This is crucial if you’re working on feature branch, don’t let your branch diverge too far from the master branch
+3. Pull down the latest changes before beginning to code.
+**Rationale**: Keep you local version up to date.
+This is crucial if you’re working on feature branch, don’t let your branch diverge too far from the master branch.

-4. Use meaningful and succinct git messages ...Rationale: “A commit message shows whether a developer is a good collaborator”.
-A project’s long-term success rests (among other things) on its maintainability and being able to review others’ commits and pull requests with ease.
-This drives efficiency
+4. Use meaningful and succinct git messages.
+**Rationale**: “A commit message shows whether a developer is a good collaborator”. **A project’s long-term success rests (among other things) on its maintainability** and being able to review others’ commits and pull requests with ease.
+This drives efficiency.

 - [A Successful Git Branching Model](http://nvie.com/posts/a-successful-git-branching-model/)
 - [How to Write a Git Commit Message](http://chris.beams.io/posts/git-commit/)